Insight Into Causes, Treatment, And Prevention

 For some allergy sufferers, symptoms may be seasonal, but for others they produce year-round discomfort.
 Symptom control is most successful when multiple approaches are used simultaneously to manage the allergy.
 They may include minimizing exposure to allergens, desensitization with allergy shots or drops, and medications.
 If used properly, medications, including antihistamines, nasal decongestant sprays, steroid sprays, saline sprays, and cortisone-type preparations, can be helpful.
 Even over-the-counter drugs can be beneficial, but some may cause drowsiness.

 The most appropriate person to evaluate allergy problems is an otolaryngologist (ear, nose, and throat specialist).
-Aside from gathering a detailed history and completing a thorough examination of the ears, nose, throat, head, ENT doctors will offer advice on proper environmental control.
+Aside from gathering a detailed history and completing a thorough examination of the ears, nose, throat, head, an allergist in NYC will offer advice on proper environmental control.
 They will also evaluate the sinuses to determine if infection or structural abnormality (deviated septum, polyps) is contributing to the symptoms.

 In addition, the doctor may advise testing to determine the specific allergen that is causing discomfort.
 In some cases subcutaneous immunotherapy (allergy shots) or sublingual immunotherapy (allergy drops) may be recommended.
-Immunotherapy is a method of treating allergies by desensitizing individuals to allergens over time, in many cases with the goal that they be cured of their allergies.
+Immunotherapy performed by an allergist in NYC is a method of treating allergies by desensitizing individuals to allergens over time, in many cases with the goal that they be cured of their allergies.

 Tips For Reducing The Exposure To Common Allergens

 - Wear a pollen mask when mowing grass or cleaning house (most drugstores sell them).

 - Change your air filters regularly in heating and air conditioning systems and vacuum cleaners and/or install an air purifier.
 Consider a HEPA filter in your bedroom or other rooms where you spend a lot of time.